 RSV is a common cause of respiratory infection.
 It mostly affects young children.
 Adults can also get sick from RSV.
 RSV symptoms are usually mild.
 However, some children and adults can get very sick.
 They may need to go to hospital for treatment.
-Some babies and older people can have a RSV immunisation or vaccine.
+Some babies and older people can be immunised against RSV.

 Download